 Given my 20/20 vision (please, refrain from any applause), I was able to see right to the bottom of the movement (that’s to say, towards the dial side), and even there I could see similar qualities of movement finishing application and detailing.
 That’s really quite impressive, and I’m glad I took the time to look that deep into the movement because it reinforced my already strong opinion of Tissot and their quality pieces.

 But would I change anything?
 Sure.
+An unbiased Tissot Couturier review should include negative attributes.
 Its bulk will mean that, despite it being categorised as a male’s watch, a lot of people will look past it due to its sheer density and heft.
-And while its enormous case is comfortable enough to sit pretty on your wrist, its height will mean that eventually you’re going to be banging it against something, one way or another.
+And while its enormous case is comfortable enough to sit pretty on your wrist, its height will mean that eventually, you’re going to be banging it against something, one way or another.
 That means scratches and dents, which means polishing and servicing, which means dollar signs.
 The shape of the case, thanks to its integrated lugs (smart from comfort, weird for aesthetics), isn’t something I’m too fond of, but again its purposeful and was designed for comfort.
 The bracelet again isn’t something I love, but changing it would mean changing the entire watch and its overall aesthetic.

-Beyond those hindrances, I’m fairly certain I like the watch and I like its purpose.
-Its definitive, specific and doesn’t beat around the bush.
+Beyond those hindrances, I’m fairly certain I like the watch, and I like its purpose.
+It’s definitive, specific and doesn’t beat around the bush.
 It doesn’t hide what it is nor what it represents, and that’s something I respect.
-A brand can release a horrendous looking piece, but if they own it and stand behind it wholeheartedly then I can’t not respect it (doesn’t mean I have to like it!).
-That’s not saying the Couturier is ugly, it isn’t.
-I actually am a fan and I’ve thoroughly enjoyed the time I’ve spent with the piece.
-Its got charisma and personality.
-It screams presence and its got a mean attitude.
-And for a piece like this that’s what you want.
-Its aggressive and its not at all subtle.
+A brand can release a horrendous looking piece, but if they own it and stand behind it wholeheartedly, then I can’t not respect it (doesn’t mean I have to like it!).
+That’s not saying the Tissot Couturier Chronograph is ugly, it isn’t.
+I actually am a fan, and I’ve thoroughly enjoyed the time I’ve spent with the piece.
+It’s got charisma and personality.
+It screams presence, and it’s got a mean attitude.
+And for a piece like this, that’s what you want.
+It is aggressive and it is not at all subtle.
 Well done Tissot.